mgechev/blog.mgechev.com/content/story/_index.md

           In Sofia that time, there were user groups for Java and .NET but when I was looking for a JavaScript community I wasn't able to find one.
 I wanted to meet like-minded people who I can chat with.
         </p>
         <p>
-          That's why in October, 2012, I organized the first SofiaJS meetup at initLab, the local hacker space in Sofia.
+          That's why in October 2012, I organized the first SofiaJS meetup at initLab, the local hackerspace in Sofia.
 There were maybe...40 people?
 That was a huge success for me.
 I was so happy I can chat about what I do and exchange ideas with others.
         </p>
         <p>
           Until then, I organized tens of events either by myself or with the help of the other co-organizers, especially Mihail Mateev who has been an amazing help!